TITLE 6 PRIMARY AND SECONDARY EDUCATION

 standards, the system of assessments, and local measures.

-below, shall participate in the system of assessments, which includes standards-based
+the exceptions indicated below, shall participate in the system of assessments,

-assessments in grades 3 through 8 and high school.
+which includes standards-based assessments in kindergarten through grade 8 and high

 (a) English